workingDog/StixLoader/README.md

 **StixLoader** is a desktop application that loads [STIX-2.0](https://oasis-open.github.io/cti-documentation/) objects from various source storage systems to destination output systems.
-The aim of **StixLoader** is to convert STIX-2 domain objects (SDO) and relationships (SRO) from and to; files, MongoDB, Neo4j and PostgreSQL. **StixLoader** provides a graphical user interface for choosing the STIX-2 data source and destination systems.
+The aim of **StixLoader** is to convert STIX-2 domain objects (SDO) and relationships (SRO) from and to; files, MongoDB, Neo4j and PostgreSQL.
+**StixLoader** runs on the Java Virtual Machine and provides a graphical user interface for choosing the STIX-2 data source and destination systems.

 ### Installation and packaging
+Download this repo, and install [SBT](http://www.scala-sbt.org/).

-To compile from source and assemble the application and all its dependencies into a single fat jar file, use [SBT](http://www.scala-sbt.org/) and type:
+To compile the source code and assemble the application and all its dependencies into a single fat jar file, use [SBT](http://www.scala-sbt.org/) and type:

     sbt assembly